-At the invitation of Nuclear Power Operations Management Co., Ltd. (CNNO), a SALTO (Safety Aspects of Long Term Operation) mission was conducted at Unit 1 of the Qinshan Nuclear Power Plant in China from 6 to 15 June 2017.
+At the invitation of Nuclear Power Operations Management Co., Ltd. (CNNO), a SALTO (Safety Aspects of Long Term Operation) mission was conducted at Unit 1 of the Qinshan Nuclear Power Plant in China from 6 to 15 June 2017, and subsequently a SALTO Follow-up mission was conducted from 7 to 10 May 2019.
 The plant is owned and operated by China National Nuclear Power Co., Ltd. (CNNP).
 Operation started in 1991.
 The unit will achieve its original design life time of 30 years of operation in 2021 and the plant owner intends to extend the unit's lifetime by 20 years.